kashmir96/osoappliance/content/posts/most-common-washing-machine-problems.md

 5 .
 Not agitating properly : If your washer isn't agitating correctly , it's likely due to either something being caught under the agitator , a broken drive belt , or motor issues .
 Start by removing any items stuck under the agitator before replacing both belts with new ones if needed - then check your motor for further inspection .

 Hopefully these tips will help you diagnose and repair common washing machine problems quickly!

+When your appliances aren't working as they should, you can get help from a free directory of local services.
+This list will help you make your life easier and get your appliance running like new.
+You don't need to buy new appliances, you can just get the help you need to make your appliances last longer. <a href="/pages/appliance-repair-technicians/">appliance repair technicians</a> bring them back from the dead.